josemiserra/tennis_maddpg/Report.md

 to the linear function.
 Using a Huber loss could help, even if it has not been proved to really make a difference.

 Like all the experiments in RL, it is a matter of trial and error, and see what works better for the environment.
-In addition, other algorithms could be used, like PPO or
+In addition, other algorithms could be used, like PPO or multi agent A3C.
+Another aspect that was not exploited is to create code for the tennis environment and make it a competition environment.
+We know that collaboration would be a good strategy for each agent to help each other and get maximum reward, but competition is simmetric in this case.
+Competing has the same result as sharing the ball, as long as both players are competent.
+In this context, using an N-step tree (like in alpha zero), would be interesting to test.

 ## References
+* (0) [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments] (https://arxiv.org/abs/1706.02275)
 * (1) [Experience Selection in Deep Reinforcement Learning for Control](https://jmlr.org/papers/v19/17-131.html)
 * (2) [Addressing Function Approximation Error in Actor-Critic Methods](https://arxiv.org/abs/1802.09477)
 * (3) [Noisy networks](https://arxiv.org/pdf/1706.10295.pdf)